Paraworks/SC1015-mini-project-detecting_toxic_comments/README.md

 # Problem Definition
 ## I.What are the predictive performances of different models on multi-label text comments?
-## II.Which model has a better performence so that we can develop a suitable filtering program based on it?
+## II.Which model exhibits superior performance, thereby warranting its use as the basis for developing an appropriate filtering program?

 # Introduction